MoSadri/Thesis_2023/README.md

 4. ../data/balanced_pos.pkl
 5. ../data/balanced_oth.pkl

 The file: **speech_classifier.py** is the actual speech classifier program.
 It analyzes all the speech files in the input folder and produces the number of hate speech instances detected in the input files.
-It is currently also set to analyze a pre-labeled data file named "labeled_data.csv."
-This file was created by TDavidson to test the program's performance.
+It is currently also set to analyze a pre-labeled data file named "labeled_data.csv."  <br> This file was created by TDavidson to test the program's performance.
 We use this same file to determine the accuracy, precision, recall, and F1 score of our program.

 Trained model files:

 1. ../data/balanced_model.pkl
-2. ../data/balanced_tfidf.pkl
+1. ../data/balanced_tfidf.pkl
-3. ../data/balanced_idf.pkl
+1. ../data/balanced_idf.pkl
-4. ../data/balanced_pos.pkl
+1. ../data/balanced_pos.pkl
-5. ../data/balanced_oth.pkl
+1. ../data/balanced_oth.pkl

 **Input CSV files to be analyzed**: all files located in ../input